gradesta/gradesta/kcf/README.md

  - `blackhole` - Directory with issues
  - `recall_log.md`- list of security and critical error recalls against finished code

-A Template for KCF (Kaban Code Flow) projects can be found in the `template` directory.
+A Template for KCF (Kanban Code Flow) projects can be found in the `template` directory.

 CONTRIBUTING.md Copyright and License
 ---------------------------------------------